w3c/wai-curricula/content/content-author/images.md

   * decorative (require empty alternative text that convey their ornamental purpose)
   * complex (require short and long descriptions and sometimes alternative data visualizations)
 * write equivalent, appropriate text alternatives for images based on the image purpose and context
-* provide textual information using text instead of an image
+* provide textual information using regular text instead of an image file
 * explain requirements for authoring tools to include and manage alternative for images (including text alternatives and different modalities of CAPTCHA)
 * identify related requirements for designers and developers to support visual and non-visual perception of images